JohnnyCanWalk/comp2113-proj-24-25-sem2/README.md

   reach the end within 200 seconds stay alive

-  #Compilation instructions
+## Compilation instructions
-  download all the files onto any Linux directory
+  Download all the files onto any Linux directory

 team members, application description, features, non-standard libraries, and compilation/execution instructions.
 ▪ Identification of the team members.